roalyr/GDTLancer-game-design/AI-PRIMING.md

 * Text dumps of the existing GDScript code (`.PROJECT_DUMP_TEXT_GD.txt`), resource files (`.PROJECT_DUMP_TEXT_TRES.txt`), and scene structures (`.PROJECT_DUMP_TEXT_TSCN.txt`).

 **Critical Note on Source of Truth:** The text dumps of the project files (`.PROJECT_DUMP_...`) are your **primary source of truth**.
 You must always prioritize them to understand the current state of the project.
 Refer to the GDDs *only when we need to implement new features or for high-level planning*.
 The GDDs may contain contradictions or outdated information; always default to the project files and prioritize sound project structure, logic, and data organization.
+**Respect Coding Standards & Architecture Guide** and refer to it every time we need to generate code.

 ### 2.3.
 Our Collaboration Paradigm & Roles